BeeHiveCyberSecurity/WAF-IPDB/README.md

 `time` is used to get the current time and format it for use in the query payload.

-`os` and `sys` are used to load configuration data from a YAML file or command line arguments.
+`os` and `sys` are used to load configuration data from a YAML file or environment variables.

 The `load_config` function reads a YAML file and returns a dictionary of the file's contents.

 If a `config.yml` file exists in the current directory, the script loads configuration data from it.
-If the file does not exist, the script expects to receive four command line arguments: `CLOUDFLARE_ZONE_ID`, `CLOUDFLARE_EMAIL`, `CLOUDFLARE_API_KEY`, and `ABUSEIPDB_API_KEY`.
+If the file does not exist, the script instead loads the configuration data from the following four environment variables: `CLOUDFLARE_ZONE_ID`, `CLOUDFLARE_EMAIL`, `CLOUDFLARE_API_KEY`, and `ABUSEIPDB_API_KEY`.

 The script then constructs a payload containing a GraphQL query that filters Cloudflare's firewall event logs for potentially malicious events that occurred within the last 8.5 hours.
 The payload includes Cloudflare's `CLOUDFLARE_ZONE_ID`, `CLOUDFLARE_EMAIL`, and `CLOUDFLARE_API_KEY` for authentication.
 The payload is sent as a `JSON` string to the Cloudflare API.